 Difference Between Wash Trading & Market Making

 Market making and wash trading are not the same thing.
-A market maker is a firm or individual that buys or sells securities at publicly quoted prices on-demand.
-Market maker is provide liquidity and facilitate trades between buyers and sellers.
+A market maker is a firm or individual that buys or sells securities at publicly quoted prices on-demand, and a market maker provides liquidity and facilitates trades between buyers and sellers.
 For example, if you’re trading through an online broker you’re using a market maker to complete the sale or purchase of securities.